rithikrn/foamgci/README.md

 `examples/forwardstep_mach3/` is the Mach-3 Woodward-Colella
 forward-facing step, used as the template for every future case.
 It ships the full OpenFOAM case (the fine grid) and the analysis driver.
-The four `fieldMinMax.dat` inputs under `gci/data/` are **not committed yet** — the simulation campaign is being rerun with the final tool workflow, and the regenerated files will be committed then.
-Until that lands, reproducing the figures requires running the four OpenFOAM cases first (see `gci/data/README.md`, one `cp` per grid).
+The four `fieldMinMax.dat` inputs under `gci/data/` are committed, so the analysis can be reproduced from a fresh clone without rerunning OpenFOAM.
+Running the OpenFOAM cases is only needed if you want to regenerate the input data.

 See **`examples/forwardstep_mach3/README.md`** for step-by-step run instructions.
 The short version: